Food4CE

 Pilot mapping of AFNs logistics solutions and best practices

-Examples of good practices are crucial in improving the functionality of existing AFNs in CE and setting new ones.
-This pilot activity gathers knowledge, experiences and best practices in the field of logistics operations for AFNs and develops tool to create the repository of solutions and concepts appropriate for small scale alternative food producers and small logistics operators.
-The most advanced AFN functional models and the most efficient short food supply chains are selected for in depth analysis.
-This activity aims to develop, test and verify the tool and produce direct input for Knowledge platform.
-This will help to identify the main challenges about logistics issues and innovative approaches that resulted with best practice examples.
+Examples of good practices proved to be crucial in improving the functionality of existing AFNs in Central Europe and supporting the development of new ones.
+This pilot activity gathered knowledge, experiences and best practices in the field of logistics operations for AFNs and developed a tool to create a repository of solutions and concepts appropriate for small-scale alternative food producers and small logistics operators.
+The most advanced AFN functional models and the most efficient short food supply chains were selected for in-depth analysis.
+This activity developed, tested and verified the tool, providing direct input for the Knowledge Transfer Platform.
+It also helped identify the main logistics challenges and innovative approaches that resulted in the collection of best practice examples.

 4